shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```

 ### Additional ES analyzer
-At least the blog data should be indexed and searchable with an own ES analyzer.
+The basic blog data should be indexed and searchable with the custom ES analyzer.
 To add an additional analyzer, the `SettingsInterface` of the `ESIndexingBundle` can be used.
 The plugin bootstrap registers an additional event to add the new `BlogSettings`:

 ```php
 use ShopwarePlugins\SwagESBlog\ESIndexingBundle\BlogSettings;
 //...